mpollmeier/scala-repl-pp/README.md

 Motivation: scala-repl-pp fills a gap between the standard Scala3 REPL, Ammonite and scala-cli.

+Note: this currently depends on a dotty fork, which has since been [merged](https://github.com/lampepfl/dotty/pull/16276) into dotty upstream, i.e. we'll be able to depend on the regular dotty release from 3.2.2 on :tada:

 ### Why use scala-repl-pp over the regular Scala REPL?
 * add runtime dependencies on startup with maven coordinates - automatically handles all downstream dependencies via [coursier](https://get-coursier.io/)
 * pretty printing via [pprint](https://com-lihaoyi.github.io/PPrint/)